itamarhaber/rldocs/howto_redis.md

 # Using Redis with Java #
 In order to use Redis with Java you will need a Java Redis client.
 In following sections, we will demonstrate the use of [lettuce] (https://github.com/mp911de/lettuce/) and [Jedis](https://github.com/xetorthio/jedis).
 Additional Java clients for Redis can be found under the [Java section](http://redis.io/clients#Java) of the Redis Clients page.

+## Lettuce ##
-## Lettuce - a scalable thread-safe Redis client providing both synchronous and asynchronous connections ##
+Lettuce is a scalable thread-safe Redis client providing both synchronous and asynchronous connections.

 ### Installing lettuce ###

 Lettuce's installation instructions are given in the ["Binaries/Download"](https://github.com/mp911de/lettuce#binariesdownload) section of its README file.
 Use lettuce by declaring the following Maven dependency: